freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-javascript-higher-order-functions/66edcdd18a4ef8df16e6bb7e.md

 ---

-An Array with all elements reduced by specified callback function
+An Array with all elements reduced by specified callback function.

 ---

-An Array of booleans
+An Array of booleans.

 #### --answer--